daviddalpiaz/appliedstats/diagnostics.md

 \begin{center}\includegraphics{diagnostics_files/figure-latex/unnamed-chunk-19-1} \end{center}

-Recall, that as the degrees of freedom for a $t$ distribution become larger, the distribution becomes more and more similar to a normal.
+Recall that as the degrees of freedom for a $t$ distribution become larger, the distribution becomes more and more similar to a normal.
 Here, using 4 degrees of freedom, we have a distribution that is somewhat normal, it is symmetrical and roughly bell-shaped, however it has "fat tails."
 This presents itself clearly in the third panel.
 While many of the points are close to the line, at the edges, there are large discrepancies.
 This indicates that the values are too small (negative) or too large (positive) compared to what we would expect for a normal distribution.
-So for the sample size of `100`, we would conclude that that normality assumption is violated.
+So for the sample size of `100`, we would conclude that the normality assumption is violated.
 (If these were residuals of a model.)
 For sample sizes of `10` and `25` we may be suspicious, but not entirely confident.
 Reading Q-Q plots, is a bit of an art, not completely a science.

 Next, we simulate data from an exponential distribution.